codescv/cdown/README.md

 # cdown: A Multi-threaded Cloud Downloader

 `cdown` is a powerful and configurable multi-threaded downloader written in Python.
-It can read a list of URLs from various sources, download the files concurrently, and upload them to Google Cloud Storage.
-The GCS object name is a hash of the source URL, ensuring that a URL is only ever downloaded and stored once.
+It can read a list of URLs from various sources, download the files concurrently, and optionally upload them to Google Cloud Storage.
+It now supports downloading from YouTube.

 ## Features

+*   **YouTube Support**: Downloads videos from YouTube using `yt-dlp`.
 *   **Concurrent Downloading and Uploading**: Downloads and uploads multiple files in parallel to maximize throughput.
 *   **Idempotent**: By hashing the source URL to create the GCS object name, `cdown` ensures that a file from a given URL is only downloaded once.
 *   **Resumable**: Can resume a previous run and automatically skips files that already exist in the destination.
-*   **Multiple Input Sources**: Reads URLs from:
+*   **Multiple Input Sources**: Reads URLs from CSV files, BigQuery tables, Google Sheets, or plain text files.
-    *   CSV files
-    *   BigQuery tables
-    *   Google Sheets
-    *   Plain text files
-*   **Configurable**: All aspects of the downloader can be configured through a `config.yaml` file.
+*   **Flexible Configuration**: Configure via a `config.yaml` file, environment variables, or a combination of both.
+Ideal for local and cloud environments like Google Cloud Run.
 *   **Error Handling**: Retries downloads on failure with configurable wait times.

 ## Installation